Ypsilenna/ypsilenna.github.io/_posts/2023-07-08-i-love-designing.md

 categories: [microblog]
 tags: [personal]
 moods: 😊
+ogimage: /static/image/blank.png
+ogdesc: I really love designing fantasy characters because it gives me the freedom of not having to stick with basic human "models" (...)
 ---
 I really love designing fantasy characters because it gives me the freedom of not having to stick with basic human "models".
 I can make them have whatever weird features I want and the design will make sense.
 Amazing.